When do classes begin for the 2020-2021 dance season?

 How do you become a competitive dancer?

 All dancers are required to audition for placement in our competitive program.
-Auditions will take place in August 2020.
+Auditions for this current season will happen in July 2024.
+Please see our "Competitive" tab for more information.
 For more information about the competitive program feel free to attend an interest meeting or contact us through email or a phone call.

 When is recital?